interglobalvision/text-adventure/story.md

 ---

-###[8a] David Hockney - Geometric Waves and Views of the Sea
+###[8a] David Hockney - Views of the Sea and Geometric Waves

-//
+Two frames are on the wall in front of you side-by-side, each supporting two works on paper, one above the other.
+The top work of each frame is a moody blue-grey drawing on watercolor paper.
+The drawings are done in variety of materials: ink, guache, crayon and paint, and with an even greater variety of mark-making.
+Below the drawings in each frame is a second paper of the same

+The work
+telltale marks of a recieved fax. loss, compression, and what is gained through loss. digital artifacts.

 ---

 ##[9] Front space - Northwest

 You are in the northwest corner of the front space.
 You feel like you are moving although you are not.
-To the SOUTHEAST there is a square table with laptops.
+In the corner is a video PROJECTION by To the SOUTHEAST there is a square table with laptops.

+`> WORKS`

+*go to [8a]*

+`> SOUTHEAST`

+*go to [4]*

+`> NORTH`

+*go to [8]*

+`> EAST`

+*go to [2]*

+`> NORTHEAST`

+*go to [4]*

 ---

-###[9a] video projection

-//
+###[9a] Brice Bischoff - Night Drive

+There is a large black steel frame on some wide stucco pedestal in the corner of the room.
+Streched within the frame is a kind of plastic screen or scrim with a few thin blue and yellow colored strokes gesturing across it.
+'They're like spray paint," you think, or some remainder of a photographic process.

+On the floor by your feet, more toward the center of the room, is a small white pedestal with a projector pointed toward the screen.
+The projector is throwing a parade of greyscale images onto the screen in front of you.
+The images meander from left to right at different speeds and depths.
+The images are photographs from the street.
+You think how they are so reminiscent of the streets of Los Angeles, but that many streets in many cities could yield images like these.
+The way the projected images play with the colored strokes is very friendly as they crest and intersect.

 *go to [9]*